joshemorris/JABuff/README.md

 ```

 ## Basic Usage
-The buffers are designed to be written to in blocks and read from in overlapping frames.
+The buffers are designed to be written to in blocks.
+Reading requests a number of frames, and the buffer returns a contiguous block of memory covering the time span of those frames (without duplicating overlapping samples).
 ```
 #include "JABuff/FramingRingBuffer2D.hpp"
 #include <vector>